bogdanvuk/rst/examples/ensembles/source/index.rst

 - **SW-ARM**: Pure software implementation for ARM Cortex-A9 processor
 - **HW/SW**: HW/SW co-design solution, where |cop| co-processor implemented in FPGA was used for the time critical fitness evaluation task.
 Remaining functionality of the |algo| algorithm (shown in :num:`Algorithm #fig-co-design-sw-pca`) was left in software and implemented for ARM Cortex-A9 processor.

 For the PC implementation, AMD Phenom(tm) II X4 965 (3.4 GHz) platform was used and the software was built using GCC 4.8.2 compiler.
-For the SW-ARM and HW/SW implementations, ARM Cortex-A9 667MHz (Xilinx **XC7Z020-1CLG484C Ovo necemo reci** Zynq-7000) platform has been used.
+For the SW-ARM and HW/SW implementations, ARM Cortex-A9 667MHz (Xilinx Zynq-7000) platform has been used.
 The software was built using Sourcery CodeBench Lite ARM EABI 4.8.3 compiler (from within Xilinx SDK 2014.4) and the |cop| co-processor was built using Xilinx Vivado Design Suite 2014.4.

 Care was taken when writing the software and many optimization techniques were employed as described in chapter `Profiling results`_ in order to create the fastest possible software implementation and have a fair comparison with the HW/SW solution.